Are You a LASIK Candidate?

 Have you been thinking about having LASIK surgery and wondering if it’s right for you?
 LASIK can correct severe degrees of nearsightedness and even moderate levels of both farsightedness and astigmatism, but it is not for everyone.

 Before undergoing LASIK there are a few items to consider in determining if you should make an appointment with Dr. Tylock for an evaluation:

-- • Are you too old or too young to have Lasik?
-It is typically required that patients be at least 18 years of age before having Lasik so that there is enough history for Dr. Tylock to determine if your eyes have stabilized.
+- Are you too old or too young to have LASIK?
+It is typically required that patients be at least 18 years of age before having Lasik so that there is enough history for Dr. Tylock to determine if their eyes have stabilized.
 There is not a restriction for being too old, however, ideal patients are typically between the ages of 21 and 65.